-A community health worker (CHW) is a member of a community who provides basic health and medical care within their community, and is capable of providing preventive, promotional and rehabilitation care to that community, typically without formal education equal to that of a nurse, CHO, or doctor.
-They are chosen within the community to assist a train personnel community health extension worker who is train in college or schools of health.
+A community health worker (CHW) is a member of a community who provides basic health and medical care within their community, and is capable of providing preventive, promotional and rehabilitation care to that community, typically without formal education equal to that of a nurse or doctor.
 A community health extension worker (CHEW) is a specially trained professional who provides similar preventive, curative and rehabilitative health care and services to people where they live and work.
-CHEW are trained for three years and they graduate with a diploma, while the JCHEW are trained for two years and graduate with a certificate.
-Other terms f...
+Other terms for this type of health care provider include lay health worker, village health worker, community health aide, community health promoter, and health advisor.

 Current Images